karlorz/full-stack-fastapi-template/frontend/README.md

 * Commit the changes.

-Notice that everytime the backend changes (changing the OpenAPI schema), you should follow these steps again to update the frontend client.
+Notice that every time the backend changes (changing the OpenAPI schema), you should follow these steps again to update the frontend client.

 ## Using a Remote API